mherkazandjian/fastgrab/README.md

 Submit a pull request or create an [issue](https://github.com/mherkazandjian/fastgrab/issues/new) if you find any bugs.

-Any help/pull requests for the following are welcome:
+Any help/pull requests that implement support for the following are welcome:

    - python 2.7
    - osx